samuelschimmel/samuelschimmel.github.io/wellness.md

 ## Strength

 Most important is form and range of motion.
 Go as deep as you can with squat, ideally past 90 degrees.
 The amount of weight you left is much less important.
-Compound lift with minimal weight added or just body weight is much better than a machine exercise that lets you lift more but does all the stabilization for you
+Compound lift with minimal weight added or just body weight is much better than a machine exercise that lets you lift more but does all the stabilization for you, which doesn't work your core

 Flat lifting shoes (trail runners), lifting belt (only last 1-2 sets so you don't underwork your core), knee sleeves (hang up between workouts and wash every few workouts, just for squats and squat accessories)